4 Geometry operations

 Figure 4.23: A 'MultiPoint' created from the 'Polygon' in Figure 4.20

-Using these methods, we can transform between 'Point', 'LineString', and 'Polygon' geometries, assuming there is a sufficient number of points (at least two to form a line, and at least three to form a polygon).
+Using these methods, we can transform between 'Point', 'LineString', and 'Polygon' geometries, assuming there is a sufficient number of points (at least two for a line, and at least three for a polygon).
 When dealing with multi-part geometries using shapely, we can:

 • Access single-part geometries (e.g., each 'Polygion' in a 'MultiPolygon' geometry) using .geoms[i], where i is the index of the geometry